 Sewer pumping services every three to five years cost several hundred dollars—a full sewer replacement can cost up to $6,200 on the other hand!
-It is worth the small investment over time to keep up with sewer maintenance and septic pumping services.
+It is worth the small investment overtime to keep up with sewer maintenance and septic pumping services.
 At On Call Services & Rentals, our licensed plumbing experts can courteously and professionally provide septic services at upfront prices to your home.

-For long term applications a weekly service (or after 80-100 uses) is sufficient to meet the needs of most users.
-However, for large special events a porta potty service may be needed on a daily or nightly basis.
+For long-term applications, a weekly service (or after 80-100 uses) is sufficient to meet the needs of most users.
+However, for large special events, a porta-potty service may be needed on a daily or nightly basis.
 When renting a portable toilet be sure to discuss your specific needs with the customer service representative to ensure that your toilets will be serviced at an appropriate frequency.

 The standard porta potty is manufactured using components made out of high-density polyethylene (HDPE) plastic and aluminum.
 Some small components like springs and fasteners are made out of steel.
-Rails to support the porta potty above the ground can be made out of wood or plastic.
-This makes the porta potty very light and easy to move and transport.
+Rails to support the porta-potty above the ground can be made out of wood or plastic.
+This makes the porta-potty very light and easy to move and transport.

 Once a truck is full of waste it is delivered to a nearby wastewater treatment plant for processing.
 The wastewater facility processes it in a similar fashion to raw sewage.

 Standard porta potties do not flush.
-The standard porta potty has toilet seat that opens to a holding tank that stores and collects waste until the unit is serviced by a sanitation technician.
+The standard porta potty has a toilet seat that opens to a holding tank that stores and collects waste until the unit is serviced by a sanitation technician.
 However, there are portable toilets that have flushing mechanisms designed to suit a variety of situations.